verbb/image-resizer/README.md

 ## Cropping

-You can crop any image through the Assets Index screen, by clicking on the Actions button, and select Crop image.
+You can crop any image through the Assets Index screen, by clicking on the Actions button, and selecting Crop image.
 You can only crop one image at a time.
 There are several preset options related to the aspect ratio to control how cropping is controlled, and are selected through the Crop modal window.

 Activating the cropping interface upon upload of new images is on the Roadmap, and will be released soon.